-The best way to reduce blackheads on skin are to:
+The best ways to reduce blackheads on the skin are to:

 - Stop over-cleansing

-- Use the oil cleansing method – Oil cleansing removes build-up then moisturises skin so it doesn’t need to overcompensate by producing a heck of a lot of oil…
+- Use the Oil Cleansing Method.
+Oil cleansing removes build-up and moisturises skin so it doesn’t need to overcompensate and produce a heck of a lot of oil

 - Finish cleansing with cool water (this closes pores)

-- Use an apple cider vinegar toner (helps to rebalance skin’s pH) – If you have dry skin, jojoba oil works better.
+- Use an apple cider vinegar toner (which helps to rebalance the skin’s pH).
+If you have dry skin, jojoba oil works better.

 - Wear less makeup